uyuni-project/sumaform/modules/libvirt/README.md

 ## Accessing VMs

 All machines come with avahi's mDNS configured by default on the `.tf.local` domain, and a `root` user with password `linux`.
-Upon provisioning your default ssh public key (`~/.ssh/id_rsa.pub`) is copied into the remote machine.
+Upon provisioning your SSH public key (by default `~/.ssh/id_rsa.pub`) is copied into the remote machine.
 This means that you can access every machine without supplying any password.

 If you want to use another key, specify the path of the public key with `ssh_key_path` into the `base` config.
 Example: